 Note: Some of these papers are from my own files.
 I have tried to insure that they are as close to the final published versions as possible, but editorial variations may have crept in.
 "Official" scholarly references ideally should cite the original texts.

 The exceptions are the articles originally published in electronic peer-reviewed journals.
 In these cases I have simply set pointers to the journals' own archives, which represent the most "authoritative" versions available.
-In other cases I can saved the pdf version directly from the on-line version of the original journal.
+In other cases, I have saved the pdf version directly from the on-line version of the original journal.
 You can trust these to be accurate representations of the full published version.

 Performance in the Electronic Classroom.
 A paper on the ways in which

 new modes of electronic teaching can shift our understanding of teaching from

 Rhetorics of the Web: Implications for Teachers of Literacy An exploration of the impact that "true" nonlinear hypertext might have on our ways of reading, writing and thinking, and of the implications of these changes for teachers.

 E-Publishing and Hypertext Publishing.
 A guest-editor's introduction to the first all-hypertext issue of EJournal.
 Discusses the changing roles of author, editor, publisher and text in the age of hypertext.
 This issue also features hypertext articles by Richard Andersen, John December and Charles Ess.

 Stevan Harnad’s “Subversive Proposal: Kick Starting Electronic Scholarship.
 Summarizes and critiques the current debate over the future of electronic journals, focussing principally on the conversation that Stevan Harnad began with his famous "subversive proposal."